hacken-in/hacken-in/CONTRIBUTING.md

     * Travis CI:construction_worker: runs the test suite, if everything is green, the master branch will be deployed to [master.hacken.in](https://master.hacken.in).
     * When we want to release it to production, we will make a pull request from the `master` branch to the `release` branch.
 Travis CI:construction_worker: will automatically deploy it.
 * Welcome aboard!
 (You get extra points for deleting your old feature branch!)

+## Deploying your Changes
+* All changes that got merged into our `master` branch will automatically be published to [master.hacken.in](https://master.hacken.in).
+You can see the currently deployed revision right in the top left header bar
+* Deployments to our live site [hacken.in](https://hacken.in) are done via [GitHub releases](https://github.com/hacken-in/hacken-in/releases) (which is just a fancy way to say "we're using Git tags").
+To deploy the live site, just set a new tag on master via the GitHub interface.
+There is a simple rake task `rake release:changelog` will give you a list of all changes since the last Release.